ARW4/FPL_Project/README.md

 ## API 🛜
 It was chalolanging to find the documentation for the FPL API however i was able to find information through others that have already connect to it.
-My main sources of information are below
+My main source of information regarding the API was https://www.game-change.co.uk/2023/02/10/a-complete-guide-to-the-fantasy-premier-league-fpl-api/#google_vignette
 |

 ## R Script ®️